SHOP

 Boot space

-Speaking of which, cargo capacity is a distinctly average 354 litres on front-wheel-drive Jukes (less on 4WD versions).
+Speaking of which, cargo capacity is a distinctly average 354 litres.
 You’ll get your holiday bags in here, but not if you’re going camping for a week.

-At least the rear seatbacks are split 60/40 and fold flat to yield a total more acceptable volume of 1189 litres (422/1088 litres in the newer Juke).
+At least the rear seatbacks are split 60:40 and fold flat to yield a total more acceptable volume of 1,189 litres.

-Most models (both Mk1 and Mk2) have an adjustable height boot floor that can be raised to give you a flat loading space with the seats down, which boosts practicality and makes loading larger objects easier.
+Most models have an adjustable height boot floor that can be raised to give you a flat loading space with the seats down, which boosts practicality and makes loading larger objects easier.

 Running costs